-We have audited the consolidated financial statements of Moncler S.p.A. and its subsidiaries (the "Group"), which comprise the consolidated statement of financial position as at December 31, 2023, consolidated statement of income, consolidated statement of comprehensive income, consolidated statement of changes in equity and consolidated statement of cash flows for the year then ended, and notes to the consolidated financial statements, including material accounting policy information.
+We have audited the consolidated financial statements of Moncler S.p.A. and its subsidiaries (the "Group"), which comprise the consolidated statement of financial position as at December 31, 2023, consolidated statement of income, consolidated statement of comprehensive income, consolidated statement of cash flows for the year then ended, and notes to the consolidated financial statements, including material accounting policy information.